Stuycs-K/final-project-8-patwarys-zhangj/README.md

 tiles that they think contains mines.

 ## Instructions
-Left Click To Flag A Tile
+Left Click A Square To Flag A Tile

-Right Click To Reveal A Tile
+Right Click A Square To Reveal A Tile

+Left Click The Difficulty To Open A Dropdown Menu Of Difficulties

+Left Click A Difficulty In The Dropdown Menu To Change Diificulty